Bo Porter: Mid-Atlantic Sports Network

 On January 25, 2019, the Washington Nationals and the Mid-Atlantic Sports Network (MASN) announced that Porter would replace Ray Knight in 2019 as co-anchor and analyst on the Nats Xtra pre-game and post-game shows that air on MASN before and after Nationals games.
 His first Nats Xtra broadcast took place on Opening Day on March 28, 2019.

+Los Angeles Angels

+On November 13, 2023, it was reported that the Los Angeles Angels would be hiring Porter as their first base coach.

 Managerial record

-Personal
+Personal life

-Porter has lived in Houston, Texas, since 1996, and founded and is CEO of Future All-Stars Sports Development Academy since 1998.
-In January 2012, he founded The Bo Porter SELF Foundation in Houston.
-SELF stands for Sports, Education, Life Skills, and Faith.
-Porter is the founder and chairman of the board for Bo Porter Charities, a nonprofit philanthropic foundation.
-Porter has a son, Bryce.
+Porter is from Newark, New Jersey, but has lived in Houston, Texas, since 1996, and founded and is CEO of Future All-Stars Sports Development Academy since 1998.

+Porter founded Bo Porter Academy, which opened in August 2022.
+It is a college preparatory private school for baseball scholar-athletes in middle school and high school.
+Porter is also the CEO of Bo Porter Enterprise and CORE Multimedia Group.

+Porter's wife, Dr. Heather Brown, is an orthodontist, and they have three sons: Bryce, Jaxon, and Jace.